rust-lang/blog.rust-lang.org/content/cargo-cves.md

 The Rust Security Response WG was notified that Cargo did not prevent extracting some malformed packages downloaded from alternate registries.
-An attacker able to upload packages to an alternate registry could fill the filesystem or corrupt arbitary files when Cargo downloaded the package.
+An attacker able to upload packages to an alternate registry could fill the filesystem or corrupt arbitrary files when Cargo downloaded the package.

 These issues have been assigned CVE-2022-36113 and CVE-2022-36114.
 The severity of these vulnerabilities is "low" for users of alternate registries.
 Users